christofferaakre/minecraft-vocab/readme.md

 The scripts were written using a `Python 3.7.9` environment.

-A lot of the cards are for unobtainable items etc. or are otherwise not very useful, so I would really appreciate it if someone would be willing to help me filter through the approximately 1200 cards to decide which cards should be deleted.
-If you can help, DM me on Discord (`negosaki#4243`)

 ## External requirements
 * Anki 2.1.35 installed with a profile named `test` and a deck called `maikura`